Whelks

 In 2012-13 Cefas undertook a study to determine the size of maturity (SOM) for both sexes of whelks in all the main fisheries around the country, including Exmouth and Ilfracombe in the D&S IFCA’s District, using one-off samples from each of these ports.
 The results of this survey indicated that for the sample taken from Ilfracombe the SOM was 75.5mm for both females and males, and for the Exmouth sample the SOM was 72.4mm for females and 69.2mm for males.
 This implies that the EU MCRS of 45mm is currently doing little to protect the spawning stocks and, therefore, the sustainability of the populations.

-The results from the 2015 and 2016 report indicated that the EU MCRS for whelks of 45mm is not adequate to protect the spawning stock within the D&S IFCA’s District.
-As a result, D&S IFCA introduced new management in November 2018 through its Potting Permit Byelaw’s permit conditions, and raised the MCRS of whelks within the District to 55mm, followed by another10mm increase to 65mm in November 2020.
+The results from the 2015 and 2016 reports indicated that the EU MCRS for whelks of 45mm was not adequate to protect the spawning stock within the D&S IFCA’s District.
+As a result, D&S IFCA introduced new management in November 2018 through its Potting Permit Byelaw’s Permit Conditions, and raised the MCRS of whelks within the District to 55mm, followed by another 10mm increase to 65mm in November 2020.

-In 2017 and 2018 D&S IFCA officers collected further whelk samples in December and January respectively to fill the data gaps from the 2015 report in order to accurately identify the breeding season.
+In 2017 and 2018 D&S IFCA Officers collected further whelk samples in December and January, respectively, to fill the data gaps from the 2015 report in order to accurately identify the breeding season.
 A report, identifying the breeding season was produced in 2019 and suggests the peak breeding activity in Exmouth occurs during November and December and in October and November in Ilfracombe.
-Further management options for the fishery in the future could therefore include a closed season covering this period.
-However, D&S IFCA needs to consider the social and economic impacts of a closed season alongside the need to protect the stock and allow for the sustainability of the fishery.